Live your Unitarian Universalist values out loud. Make your year-end gift today!

 Hearing impairments affect people of all ages and range from mild to severe.
 Many older people (at least 25% of people over 80) have a significant hearing loss.
-Wearing hearing aids can help some, but not all, people who have a hearing loss.
+Wearing hearing aids helps some, but not all, people who have a hearing loss.
 We tend to think that hearing aids "solve" the problems of hearing loss.
 Not so.
 Unlike glasses, which make things clearer, hearing aids make sounds louder but not really clearer.
 Most hearing loss interferes with a person's ability to understand speech, so people who are hard-of-hearing often also rely on lip reading (speech reading) to help them understand spoken language.
 Because of this, people have been heard to say "Let me put on my glasses so I can hear you."

 People who consider themselves Deaf (with an upper-case 'D') regard Deafness as a culture with its own language—American Sign Language (ASL)—rather than as a disability.
 ASL is a visual language with its own grammar, vocabulary, and syntax.
 It is a complete language, related to French Sign Language, but not to English or other spoken language.
 It is based on spatial body movements, especially a person's hands and arms, and on facial expressions.
 Introductory information about Deafness and Deaf culture.